Artificial hip joint: When is the right time?

 A timely intervention offers decisive advantages:

-• Preservation of muscle mass: Early replacement prevents the surrounding muscles from deteriorating, which accelerates rehabilitation.
+• Preservation of muscle tissue: Early replacement prevents the surrounding muscles from atrophying, which speeds up rehabilitation.

-• Fewer consequential damages: Chronic pain and compensatory postures lead to malalignments that can be avoided through early treatment.
+• Fewer secondary damages: Chronic pain and protective postures lead to misalignments, which can be avoided by early treatment.

-• Better surgical results: The likelihood of an optimal outcome is higher when the joint is not yet completely destroyed.
+• Better surgical outcomes: The likelihood of an optimal result is higher when the joint is not yet completely destroyed.

 Individual risk-benefit assessment for artificial hip joints